 Estimates of the historical length of day, based primarily on historical observations of lunar occultations and eclipses.
 Before the twentieth century it was impossible to detect short-term variations in the Earth's rotation, and so the reconstructed curve appears much smoother.
 In the period since it has been possible to detect short-term variability, it has dwarfed the long-term gradual lengthening of days.

 The future of leap seconds

 In recent years, there has been growing debate about the future of leap seconds.
-Essentially, the argument for abolishing leap seconds is that they make our calendar excessively complicated.
-For example, two observations of Mars, made at exactly 11pm on June 30, 2012 and 1am on July 1, 2012, are separated by two hours and one second, but this is only apparent if the person doing the calculation happens to have an up-to-date list of leap seconds available to hand.
+Some argue that they should be abolished because they make our calendar excessively complicated.
+For example, two observations of Mars, made at exactly 11pm on June 30, 2012 and 1am on July 1, 2012 in UTC, are actually separated by two hours and one second.
+This is only apparent, however, to somebody who happens to have an up-to-date list of leap seconds to hand.

-Scientists making very precise timings of long-running events often use atomic time to ensure that no leap seconds are missed in their arithmetic, but it is an easy mistake to slip into.
 Furthermore, it is completely impossible to do such arithmetic with future dates – to ask when a 30-second process will finish, if started at 23:59:50 on December 31, 2100 – as leap seconds are usually only announced six months in advance.
-This is an especial problem for computer software, and on June 30, 2012, there were several reported cases of computer systems crashing when their clocks appeared to stand still for a second.
+This is an especial problem for computer software: on June 30, 2012, there were reported cases of computer systems crashing when their clocks appeared to stand still for a second.